reggie3/react-native-audio-player-recorder-no-linking/Readme.md

 ## Why Use This?

-This module is useful if you need a drop in sound recording component for an application in which using platform specific native code is prohibited; for example an application created using expo.io.
+This module is useful if you need  drop in sound recorder or player components for an application in which using platform specific native code is prohibited; for example an application created using expo.io.

 ## Why Not Use This?
 You are not restricted from using native code, and can find a better module to use.

 ## Installation
 `npm install --save react-native-audio-player-recorder-no-linking`

 ## Usage

-`import SoundRecorder from 'react-native-audio-player-recorder-no-linking';`
+`import {Recorder, Player} from 'react-native-audio-player-recorder-no-linking';`

 ### Example

+#### Recorder
 ~~~
- <SoundRecorder
+ <Recorder
     style={{ flex: 1 }}
     onComplete={this.soundRecorderComplete.bind(this)}
     maxDurationMillis={150000}
     completeButtonText={'Finished'}
+    showDebug={true}
 />
 ~~~